-If your plugin supports being restarted and either fails to initialize properly at startup, or fails during Run with an error (perhaps because a network connection dropped, a file became unavailable, etc) then Heka will attempt to reinitialize and restart it up until the specified max_retries value.

-If the failure continues beyond the maximum number of retries, or if the plugin didn't support restarting in the first place, then Heka will either shut down or, if the plugin is an input, filter or an output with the can_exit setting set to true, the plugin will be removed from operation and Heka will continue to run.
+In the event that your plugin fails to initialize properly at startup, hekad will exit.
+However, once hekad is running, if the plugin should fail (perhaps because a network connection dropped, a file became unavailable, etc) then the plugin will exit.
+If the plugin supports being restarted then Heka will attempt to reset, reinitialize, and restart the plugin.
+If this fails, Heka will try again up until the specified max_retries value.
+If the failure continues beyond the maximum number of retries, or if the plugin didn't support restarting in the first place, then Heka will either shut down or, if the plugin is a filter or an output with the can_exit setting set to true, the plugin will be removed from operation and Heka will continue to run.